-While the specific conditions of supervision may vary from case to case, there is a group of standard conditions which apply to almost every offender.
-In addition, special conditions of probation may be imposed by the court, or post prison review board in response to the offender's risk to the community or his/her rehabilitative needs.
+While the specific conditions of supervision may vary from case to case, there is a group of standard conditions which apply to almost every adult on supervision.
+In addition, special conditions of probation may be imposed by the court, or post prison review board in response to the individual's risk to the community or his/her rehabilitative needs.

 What follows are the standard conditions of supervision which are typically used by the criminal courts in Multnomah County.
 These are intended as reference only and may not be completely applicable to a particular case.
-If you wish to learn the conditions of supervision for a specific offender, please contact his/her Probation/Parole officer.
+If you wish to learn the conditions of supervision for a specific justice involved individual, please contact his/her Probation/Parole officer.

 - Pay supervision fees, fines, restitution or other fees ordered by the Court.